VishnupriyaSR/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 # 5.Implement database integration:

 Use a database management system like SQLite or MySQL or Postgre SQL to store the extracted information along with the uploaded business card image.

+# Usage

+Run the application: streamlit run BizcardX.py

+Upload an business card.

+Extract the text data from business card using easyocr

+Store the data in the connected SQL database.

+Manage the data stored in the database by altering the contents in the table or deleting the particular table.